MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCloudManagementGateway.md

 ### -InputObject

 Specify a CMG object to configure.
+To get this object, use the [Get-CMCloudManagementGateway](Get-CMCloudManagementGateway.md) cmdlet.

 ```yaml
 Type: IResultObject